adnanm123/expo-camera-location-app/README.md

 ## Overview

-This is a React Native app built with Expo that utilizes native device features.
-It allows the user to take pictures using the front or back camera and save them to the camera roll.
-The app also requests the user's location, although this feature is not actively used in the current implementation.
+This React Native app, built with Expo, features a user-friendly camera application that utilizes native device features.
+It enables users to take pictures using the front or back camera and save them to the camera roll.
+The app also handles location permissions, although this feature isn't actively used in the current implementation.

+## Milestone 2: Polish and Delivery

+### Enhanced User Experience

+- **Quality Styling**: Utilizing CSS-in-JS, the app boasts a polished and responsive design that enhances user interaction.
+- **Accessibility Focus**: Emphasizes right-sized tap targets and high-contrast elements for inclusive usability.
+- **Dark and Light Modes**: Supports both modes, catering to user preferences and different lighting conditions.

-## Features
+### Core Features

-- Live camera preview
-- Toggle between front and back cameras
+- Live camera preview with front and back camera toggling.
-- Capture and save images to the camera roll
+- Capability to capture and save images to the camera roll.
-- Request location permissions
+- Location permission requests (currently not actively used).

 ## Setup

 To run this app:

 1. Clone the repository.
-2. Install the dependencies using `npm install`.
+2. Install dependencies using `npm install`.
 3. Start the app with `expo start`.

 ## Permissions

-The app requires permissions for camera access, media library access, and location access.
-These permissions are requested when the app is first launched.
+Requires permissions for camera access, media library access, and location access, requested on first launch.

 ## User Stories